Tiimber/terminal-notification/README.md

 - **GROUP** - A group ID for the notification.
 Is supposed to be limited to one per ID, but seems to have no effect (known bug) - *MAC ONLY* - Will not work at all for Linux

-- **TIME** - *LINUX ONLY* - If entered, the notification will be requested to be removed after this amount of milliseconds
+- **TIME** - If entered, the notification will be requested to be removed after this amount of milliseconds - *LINUX ONLY* - Will be ignored for Mac OS X

 - **SOUND** - The sound to play when the notification is shown.
-Available sounds for Mac OS X is listed below.
+A list of default available sounds for Mac OS X is listed below.
+More sounds may be added to this list.
 For Linux systems, all sounds that can be played with aplay is supported, and have to be written with the full path

 If you want to have a range of sounds to either play in order of appearance or randomly, these can be specified as such: